Â

 Cypress and cedar trees are both coniferous trees.

 Both cedar and cypress trees are a softwood type of tree.
-(There's bad info on the interwebs claiming that cedar trees are hardwood trees; they are not.)
+(I stumbled upon quite a bit of bad info on the internet claiming that cedar trees are hardwood trees; they are not.)

-The mulches produced from both trees are organic mulches that add acidity to your soil as they break down.
-(This can have negative effects if your soil is already acidic as it could tip the scales and render your garden beds too acidic for many plants.)
+The mulch produced from both cedar and cypress trees is organic mulch that can add acidity to your soil as they break down.
+This can have negative effects if your soil is already acidic as it could tip the scales and render your garden beds too acidic for many plants.
+(Learn about other things to consider when choosing the best mulch for your garden.)

-Both mulches can last years, but that also means it takes a long time for them to break down and provide nutrients to your soil and plants.
+Both cedar and cypress mulch can last years, but that also means it takes a while for them to break down and provide nutrients to your soil and plants.

 Cedar Mulch Pros and Cons